rafiftrlh/-juicy-shop-system-api/README.md

 - Express.js: A web application framework for Node.js.
 - Supabase: An open-source Firebase alternative for database management.
 - PostgreSQL: The database system used by Supabase.
+- Socket.IO: A library for real-time communication between clients and servers over WebSocket.
+- HTTP: The underlying protocol used to transfer data between the server and client, often paired with Socket.IO for establishing connections.